-Andres Zuleta founded Boutique Japan to introduce experienced travelers to a deeper side of Japan.
+Andres Zuleta founded Boutique Japan in 2013 to introduce experienced travelers to a deeper side of Japan.
 He has been recognized as a top travel specialist for Japan by Condé Nast Traveler since 2020.

-He first landed in the travel industry after a fateful conversation with Japanese surfers at a Tokyo tequila bar, who persuaded him to launch a business helping surfers from Japan navigate California and Mexico.
+Andres-san first landed in the travel industry after a fateful conversation with Japanese surfers at a Tokyo bar, who inspired him to launch a company helping Japanese travelers navigate California and Mexico.
 This initial experience led him into the travel industry, and he soon discovered the value of his extensive Japan expertise.

 A Life-Changing Introduction to Japan

 As Andres tells it: “I fell in love with Japan almost by accident.

 “Growing up, I never had a special interest in Japan, but in college I signed up for a class on Japanese literature.
 I ended up loving it so much (my favorite book remains Essays in Idleness) that I decided to enroll in Japanese language classes, which ended up being even more fascinating!

 “I will always remember my first Japanese teacher, Eguchi-sensei.
 As soon as we began learning the most basic of the Japanese writing systems, hiragana, I was hooked.
 In 2005, I moved from New York to Tokyo to fully immerse myself in the Japanese culture and language.

 “While living in Tokyo, my explorations of Japan began.
 On days off I would hop on my bicycle or the Tokyo Metro to explore hidden corners of the city, and during holidays I’d take the train to distant parts of the country.
 Of course, my classroom studies hadn’t fully prepared me for the actual experience of living in Japan, and in my first couple of years I struggled to communicate well.